IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 You __can__ tell the node that the topology configuration file changed by sending a SIGHUP signal to the `cardano-node` process, e.g. `pkill -HUP cardano-node`.
-After receiving the signal, `cardano-node` will re-read the file and restart all dns resolution.
+After receiving the signal, `cardano-node` will re-read the file and restart all DNS resolution.
 Please **note** that this only applies to the topology configuration file!

 One can disable ledger peers by setting the `useLedgerAfterSlot` to a negative